 In 1937, Joan Stanley, a sheltered 18-year-old, goes up to Cambridge to study Physics.
-There, she is encouraged to break boundaries by the exotic Russian émigré, Sonia Galich, who also introduces Joan to her glamorous cousin, Leo.
+There, an exotic Russian émigré, Sonia Galich, introduces her to her glamorous cousin, Leo.
 Leo is researching an economics PhD, looking for proof that communism works.
 They become lovers, and Joan experiences communist ideals and camaraderie, although remaining aloof.

 William Mitchell is a fellow member of the group.
-Leo visits Russia; on his return, he confides that he has been shown proof of ‘irregularities’ in Soviet grain figures by one Grigori Fyodorovich.
+Leo visits Russia; on his return, he confides that while there Grigori Fyodorovich showed him proof of ‘irregularities’ in Soviet grain figures.
 Leo swears Joan to secrecy.

-With the war looming, Joan finds that she is pregnant, and Sonya persuades her to visit a back street abortionist and not tell Leo.
-During the painful aftermath, Sonya announces that she is going to Switzerland; in a semi-delirious state, Joan lets slip about Grigori and the grain figures.
+With the war looming, Joan finds she is pregnant, and Sonya persuades her to visit a back street abortionist and not tell Leo.
+During the painful aftermath, Sonya announces she is going to Switzerland and, in a semi-delirious state, Joan lets slip about Grigori and the grain figures.

 Our Brave Allies

-War breaks out, and Leo is interned, and then sent to Canada.
-Joan is taken on as personal assistant to the Director of the Tube Alloys project, which is secretly researching the development of atomic weapons.
-She makes tea for Churchill when he visits the project; he emphasises the importance of not letting ‘the Yanks’ be in control of atomic energy.
+War breaks out, and the authorities intern Leo, and then send him to Canada.
+Joan becomes personal assistant to the Director of the Tube Alloys project, which is secretly researching the development of atomic weapons.
+She makes tea for Churchill when he visits the project and overhears him emphasising the importance of not letting ‘the Yanks’ be in control of atomic energy.

 William, who has started on his Foreign Office career, tries to enlist Joan to ‘share’ information with the Russians, but she refuses.
 She also resists Leo’s arguments when he turns up for a brief visit.
 Sonya has married an Englishman and returns to Cambridgeshire.
-Joan is chosen to accompany the director of the research facility, Max, to Canada and, on the boat over, they begin an affair.
+Joan accompanies the director of the research facility, Max, to Canada and, on the boat over, they begin an affair.

 Whilst they are in Canada, they meet the scientist Kierl (based on the real life spy, Klaus Fuchs).
 Joan also has a brief encounter with Leo, and again resists his attempts to persuade her to ‘share’ secrets.

 Back in England, the Hiroshima bomb coincides with the death of Joan’s beloved father.
-She is racked with guilt about her connection to the bomb, and feels that her father would be disappointed in her.
-Eventually, she decides to pass data to Sonya, but realises that she will have to give up her relationship with Max.
+She feels guilty about her connection to the bomb, and that it would have disappointed her father.
+Eventually, she decides to pass data about the bomb to Sonya, but realises that she will have to give up her relationship with Max.

-Joan is nearly unmasked when the lab is investigated following the arrest of Kierl for spying.
+Joan is nearly unmasked when MI5 investigate the lab following the arrest of Kierl for spying.
 She escapes notice by hiding the pieces of her Leica camera in a packet of sanitary towels, which the investigator is too squeamish to examine.

-Leo spends a short time in England before heading to Moscow, where he is shot as a traitor.
-(In a present day MI5 questioning scene, the elderly Joan realises from documents that he was betrayed by Sonya).
+Leo spends a short time in England before heading to Moscow, where the KGB shoot him as a traitor.
+(In a present day MI5 questioning scene, the elderly Joan realises from documents that Sonya betrayed him).

 William keeps her going.
-Max reveals that he has asked his wife for a divorce.
-Russia launches a bomb of its own, revealing the existence of a spy, and Max is arrested.
-Joan goes to Sonya’s house for help only to find that Sonya and her family have disappeared.
+Max reveals he has asked his wife for a divorce.
+Russia explodes a bomb of its own, revealing the existence of a spy, and MI5 arrest Max.
+Joan goes to Sonya’s house for help, only to find that Sonya and her family have disappeared.

 Red Joan: Analysis

-Melita Norwood, the spy from whom Jennie Rooney takes her inspiration, who is said to have been more important to the Soviets than any of the Cambridge Five.
+Melita Norwood, the spy from whom Jennie Rooney takes her inspiration, was more important to the Soviets than any of the Cambridge Five.
 She stayed successfully under the radar for over forty years, possibly because nobody suspected a woman of spying.
 She was innocuous, unremarkable, just a secretary.
-It could be said, of course, that many male spies are also innocuous, that being unremarkable is a requirement.
+Of course, many male spies are also innocuous, being unremarkable is a requirement.

-The trouble with writing a story about a spy who was successful because she was an unremarkable woman is that, well, it’s not that exciting.
+The trouble with writing a story about a spy who was successful because she’s unremarkable is that, well, it’s not that exciting.

-The storyline is rich in many ways.
+Despite that, Red Joan is a rich story.
 There’s a satisfyingly entwined sense of relationships and how they affect our decisions.
-The tension between the elderly mother with secrets and the bewildered son who is struggling to keep up with the revelations adds a great deal to the present day episodes.
+The tension between the elderly mother with secrets and the bewildered son who struggles to keep up with her revelations adds a great deal to the present day episodes.
 The settings are convincing throughout.
 The ongoing question of why Sir William is so pivotal to the interrogation when he’s a minor figure in the early plot keeps the reader guessing.

 Sonya is a great character, outrageous and tough, and most convincingly the Communist zealot.
 Max also comes out as an utterly believable, and very appealing, character.
 The blend of fact and fiction was satisfying and seamless, at least to my eyes.
 Rooney has clearly been diligent in her research, but she writes lightly, and in superb prose.

 However, the main character, Joan, is a little dull.
-I was left with no clear picture, even, of how she looked, and I couldn’t really see why the handsome, sought after Leo would fall for her.
-She is made to not be convinced by the popular Communist rhetoric of 30s Cambridge.
-She sees through the image of the great Stalin, but there’s no real sense that she’s particularly perceptive.
+I had no clear picture, even, of how she looked, and I couldn’t really see why the handsome, sought after Leo would fall for her.
+Although she’s not convinced by the popular Communist rhetoric of 30s Cambridge, and sees through the image of the great Stalin, there’s no genuine sense that she’s particularly perceptive.

 Rooney has said that she wanted Joan to pass over the secrets of the atom bomb from a political conviction, not a Communist conviction.
 She makes Joan see it as redressing an imbalance, keeping the promises made by the Allies to the Soviets.
-It’s a bit forced and lacking in conviction.
-She needs some better motivation.
+To me, that’s a bit forced, and she needs some better motivation.

 Red Joan: Alternative Book Cover